 - Spread the frosting on the cookies.
 Decorate with sprinkles or sugar.
 Allow to dry completely before storing.

-- Cookies remain fresh for at least 1 week when stored in an airtight container at room temperature.
+- Cookies remain fresh for up to 5 days when stored in an airtight container at room temperature.